The National AI Governance Playbook · Part II · Chapter 4

 - Functions

-- Use-regulation, one sector at a time.
+- Contextual deployment assurance and use-regulation, one sector at a time.

 - Force